pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 <ug-rev-surf-tool-panel>` above the primary selection.
 Changes to the revolved
 profile in the panel are applied to all selected RevSurf models.

+See the :ref:`RevSurf Tool Panel documentation <ug-rev-surf-tool-panel>` for more information about this tool.

 |block-image|

 .. _ug-taper-tool: